yuhangli02/stanford-writing-sample/data_report.md

 vehicle crimes.
 However, the policy has also been criticized for its abusive use by police officers who seize cash and property from innocent civilians with the incentive to generate revenue.
-Therefore, it is important for policy makers to determine the pattern of civil asset forfeiture funds.
-What trends does revenue generated from civil asset forfeiture follow, and how are forfeiture funds spent?
+Therefore, it is important for policy makers to determine the source and allocation of civil asset forfeiture funds.
+In particular, what trends does revenue generated from civil asset forfeiture follow, and how are forfeiture funds spent?

 This data analysis report aims to examine patterns in expenditure and revenue of civil asset forfeiture funds over time.
 The report uses